Sabicool/Medicine/Readme.md

 	- [Malleus Chrome Extension](https://github.com/Sabicool/Malleus-Extension)
 	- [Malleus Anki Addon](https://github.com/Sabicool/Malleus-Anki-Addon)
 # How I Studied in Medical School
 This is a non-exhaustive guide to studying in medical school.
+I do plan on making a more complete guide one day but until then here's some words of wisdom.

 I rarely made comprehensive notes.
 I mainly studied by doing pre-made flashcard decks and a bunch of questions.
 Closer to exams for my OSCE exams in particular, I would try to learn by approaches to presenting complaints.